Tsankawi: History

-Tsankawi (san-KAH-wee) was built by ancient Pueblo Indians sometimes known as the Ancestral Pueblo People.
-Archeological evidence indicates that Tsankawi may have been constructed in the 15th century and occupied until the late 16th century—toward the end of the Rio Grande Classic Period.
-It was occupied by Ancestral Pueblo people.
+Tsankawi (san-KAH-wee) was built and occupied by the Ancestral Puebloan people.
+Archeological evidence indicates that Tsankawi may have been constructed in the 15th century and occupied until the late 16th century, toward the end of the Rio Grande Classic Period.
 Dendrochronology (tree-ring dating) indicates that a severe drought occurred in the late 16th century.
-Traditions at a number of nearby Tewa Pueblos, including San Ildefonso Pueblo, Santa Clara Pueblo, Pojoaque Pueblo, and Tesuque Pueblo claim ancestral ties to Tsankawi and other nearby pueblo sites.
+Traditions at several Tewa Pueblos, including San Ildefonso Pueblo, Santa Clara Pueblo, Pojoaque Pueblo, and Tesuque Pueblo claim ancestral ties to Tsankawi and other nearby pueblo sites.

-Archeological evidence indicates that the Indians first settled the surrounding area in small communities during the late 12th century.
-Over time, fewer but larger communities were built - Tsankawi was one of these larger communities.
-The trail follows centuries-old paths through the area where the ancestral Pueblo people lived.

-According to Pueblo tradition; the people of Tsankawi spoke Tewa, while those in Frijoles Canyon (the main section of Bandelier) spoke Keres.
-While their languages were different - their religious beliefs, lifestyles, and worldviews were similar.
-Even today, the active pueblos San Ildefonso, Cochiti, and others retain strong social and traditional ties with these two cultural sites.
+Archeological evidence indicates that Indigenous people first settled the surrounding area in small communities during the late 12th century.
+Over time, fewer but larger communities were built, and Tsankawi was one of these larger communities.
+According to Pueblo tradition, the people of Tsankawi spoke Tewa, while those in Frijoles Canyon (the main section of Bandelier) spoke Keres.
+While their languages were different, their religious beliefs, lifestyles, and worldviews were similar.
+Even today, the active pueblos San Ildefonso and Cochiti retain strong social and traditional ties with these two cultural sites.